LincolnSteinLab/icgc-viewer/README.md

 # Automated testing
 Cypress.io is used for testing this plugin.
 The following steps show how to run the tests locally.
-1. Install JBrowse and download chromosome files as described above.
+1. Install JBrowse and but don't install chromosome files.
+2. Download Chr 1 fasta from `http://ftp.ensembl.org/pub/release-75/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.75.dna.chromosome.1.fa.gz`.
+There should be the fasta index file in `cypress/data/Homo_sapiens.GRCh37.75.dna.chromosome.1.fa.fai`.
+Put these files into `jbrowse/data/`.
-2. Install Cypress.io with `npm install`.
+3. Install Cypress.io with `npm install`.
-3. Place `cypress/data/tracks.conf` into your `jbrowse/data/` directory.
+4. Place `cypress/data/tracks.conf` into your `jbrowse/data/` directory.
 Make sure no other tracks are present.
-4. Run `./node_modules/cypress/bin/cypress open` or `./node_modules/cypress/bin/cypress run`
+5. Run `./node_modules/cypress/bin/cypress open` or `./node_modules/cypress/bin/cypress run`

 **Note** that the tests are dependent on what is returned from the ICGC API and the order of the results.
 If these change some of the tests may fail.